All Collections

 Updated over a week ago

-When you pick a winner for your campaign we include all qualified entries (including any bonus entries) in the pool of entries for a random winner to be selected from.
+When you pick a winner for a quiz giveaway we include all qualified subscribers in the pool of entries for a random winner to be selected from.

 We then use the Mersenne Twister, which is a random number generator (to be specific, a deterministic random bit generator), to select a winner.
 It is called the Mersenne Twister because its period length is chosen to be a Mersenne prime.